International Copyright Law and Policy Summer Course

 Timing and location:

-The course will extend over a five-day period from July 1 to 5, 2019, and is held at the Tropeninstituut, a historic building at Mauritskade 63, close to the city centre of Amsterdam.
-Check out our flyer!
+The course will extend over a five-day period from July 3 to 7, 2023 at de Burcht, Henri Polaklaan 9 Amsterdam, an historic building in the center of Amsterdam.

 The course is aimed at lawyers, academics and other professionals involved in questions of copyright law.
 The course is taught at the post-graduate level.
 Participants should have some prior knowledge of the field.

 At the close of the course, each participant will receive a Certificate indicating completion of the programme.
 Dutch lawyers can also obtain NOvA credits (see here for instructions).